 ROCK MEETS CLASSIC AND RAIDING THE ROCK VAULT

-Metal-Rules.com: One thing what you’ve done over the years has the Rock Meets Classic thing.
-Tell something about that?
+Metal-Rules.com: One thing you’ve done over the years has the Rock Meets Classic thing.
+Tell me something about that?

 Bobby Kimball: Rock Meets Classic was formed by a guy named Manfred Hertlein.
-And in 1994, I think, was the first Rock Meets Classic, if I’m not mistaken, and I was the first – me and Gary Brooker from… Procol Harum, “Whiter Shade of Pale”.
+And in 1994, I think, was the first Rock Meets Classic, if I’m not mistaken, and I was the first – Gary Brooker from and me… Procol Harum, “Whiter Shade of Pale.”
 I did one hour.
 Gary did one hour with the orchestra.
 It was fantastic.
-Then later on about 2009 – it was Manfred’s 50th birthday and his office called me – they had stopped doing Rock Meets Classic.
-I got a call from his office and they said, “Can you come over and sing three or four songs for Manfred’s birthday because we’re bringing in all the bands?”
+Then, later on about 2009 – it was Manfred’s 50th birthday, and his office called me – they had stopped doing Rock Meets Classic.
+I got a call from his office, and they said, “Can you come over and sing three or four songs for Manfred’s birthday because we’re bringing in all the bands?”
 I got up and played the piano and sang solo.
 Then I went and sat with Manfred.
 I said, “Manfred, why are you not doing Rock Meets Classic anymore?”
 He says, “No, no, no, no more.”
 And about three days later, I got a phone call.
 He says, “We’re going to do Rock Meets Classic in 2010.”
 I was on there – it was me, Lou Gramm and Dan McCafferty, the singer from Nazareth.
-Dan is killer.
+Dan is a killer.

-Metal-Rules.com: I just find out that there’s going to be another run or Rock Meets Classic shows in the spring?
+Metal-Rules.com: I just find out that there will be another run or Rock Meets Classic shows in the spring?